duskmoon314/typst-fontawesome/README.md

 A Typst library for Font Awesome icons through the desktop fonts.

 p.s.
-The library is based on the Font Awesome 6 desktop fonts (v6.5.2)
+The library is based on the Font Awesome 6 desktop fonts (v6.6.0)

 ## Usage

 ### Install the fonts

 You can download the fonts from the official website: https://fontawesome.com/download

-Or you can use the helper script to download the fonts and metadata:

-`python helper.py -dd -v {version}`

-Here `-dd` means to download and extract the zip file.
-You can use `-d` to only download the zip file.

 After downloading the zip file, you can install the fonts depending on your OS.